Common Issues

 3. **Test credentials locally** — try connecting with the same credentials using a MySQL client from your computer

-4. Remote access — if using 'username'@'localhost', change it to 'username'@'%' to allow remote connections
+4. **Remote access** — if using `'username'@'localhost'`, change it to `'username'@'%'` to allow remote connections

-chevron-rightIP whitelisting: "Your MySQL is blocking Coupler.io"hashtag
+<summary>IP whitelisting: "Your MySQL is blocking Coupler.io"</summary>

 Your firewall or security group is rejecting Coupler.io's connection attempt.